LaunchCode-Education-Archived/csharp-web-development/src/chapters/interfaces-and-polymorphism/studio.rst

 Here are a few behaviors that both CDs and DVDs share:

 a.
-They both spin,
+They both spin.
 b.
-They both store data,
+They both store data.
 c.
-Data gets written to the discs by using a laser,
+Data gets written to the discs by using a laser.
 d.
-The data on the discs can be read by using a laser,
+The data on the discs can be read by using a laser.
 e.
 Once loaded, they both report information like name, capacity, contents, and disc type.

 With your partner, add one or two more behaviors to the list.
 Feel free to do some quick research online if needed.
-Note that information like storage capacity does NOT belong on this list, since it describes a *property* (field) rather than a *behavior* (method).
+Note that information like storage capacity does NOT belong on this list, since it describes a *property* rather than a *behavior*.

 For each behavior, identify if it depends on any type of instance variable.
 For example, the spinning behavior does not require any field information